On this page

 To run a test of your password import inline hook, go to the Okta sign-in page for your Okta org.

-• Your result should be an "Unable to Sign On" error.
+- Your result should be an "Unable to Sign On" error on your org.
+The terminal prints:

-• Your result should be access to the Okta org and the import of the user's password into Okta.
+- Your result is access to the Okta org dashboard and the import of the user's password into Okta.
+The terminal prints:

 Note: Review the troubleshooting section for information if you encounter any setup or configuration difficulties.